joehand/smilingjoe/_posts/2011-07-05-laddscircle.markdown

 <aside class="sidenote">
 #####Jaywalking?
 _Yes, I believe walking to the middle of the circle (where there is park) is jaywalking.
 All of the intersections are considered T-intersections the inside of the roundabout is all one constant road--no intersections.
 Please correct me if I am wrong._

+___As Freckles pointed out in the comments, I am wrong.
+Crossing into the circle is legal from anywhere.
+Cars have to yield if the pedestrian crosses from the intersections.
+Pedestrians have to yield if they cross midblock.___
 </aside>

 The first time I saw a pedestrian do it, I thought nothing of it.
-A guy with a bag full of cans managed to cross the entire circle while only crossing the street twice. __TWO street crossings!__ Unfortunately both of them were jaywalking.
+A guy with a bag full of cans managed to cross the entire circle while only crossing the street twice. __TWO street crossings!__ <strike>Unfortunately both of them were jaywalking.</strike> Oregon does not recognize the term "jaywalking."
+See the comments for a full discussion.

 Then I caught sight of something that I could not believe at first.
 A blind person walking the same route as the guy with the cans. _No way_.
 She felt safer walking through the middle of the circle than going around.
 As I sat in shock and thought about it, everything started to make sense.